Mo - Do: 9 - 16 Uhr

-- Natural sciences and technology (electrical engineering, computer science, mechanical engineering or physics)
+- Natural sciences and technology (computer science, mechanical engineering or physics)

 - Business mathematics (economy or business information systems)

-can be chosen.
-The share of the application subject is
+The share of the minor is approx. 30%.
+Please note

 The master's degree program documents increased mathematical competences and communication skills that make it possible to work intently scientifically and as an instructor in an (interdisciplinary) team and assess and develop new methods.

-The degree program teaches skills for analysis of abstract structures, recognising, phrasing and solving problems in mathematics and the application subject.
+The degree program teaches skills for analysis of abstract structures, recognising, phrasing and solving problems in mathematics and the minor.
 Subsequent doctoral studies (Dr. rer. nat.) are possible.